colinligertwood/notebook/chocolate-bundt-cake.md

 # Colin's Famous Chocolate Cake

 Yields one six cup bundt cake.
+This recipe is not suitable for standard cake tins and will come out very dense and dry.

 **Ingredients**